Post Overview: Roundup of the best places to see fall foliage in New York City

 Stretching from west 59th Street to 181st Street, the park spans 400 acres.
 It’s full of healthy trees, plenty of park benches, and even has some charming gardens to explore.
 You can easily spend a morning basking in the beautiful New York City fall foliage here.

-This is also one of the best spots to take in fall foliage in New York City.
-A 4-mile portion of the esplanade is refereed to as the Cherry Walk thanks to the cherry trees that line it.
+There’s a four-mile portion of the esplanade referred to as the Cherry Walk thanks to the cherry trees that line it.
 During the fall they burst into a colorful display that can leave you speechless.

 Fun Fact: During your tour of Riverside Park you might notice a unique Japanese lantern in the northern tip of the park.
 The lantern is a gift to NYC by the City of Tokyo to celebrate the Tokyo-New York city sister affiliation.